pcesar65/GoNumero.com/_posts/2019-03-09-forecasting.md

 ![Figure 5 ACF and PACF]({{ site.baseurl }}/assets/images/forecast/6.jpg){:height="450px" width="700px"}{:class="image-centered"}

-Since the ACF still has a cyclical pattern, we need to remove trending by differencing by lag 1.
+<small>Since the ACF still has a cyclical pattern, we need to remove trending by differencing by lag 1.</small>

 <b>(2.3.2) De-Trending</b>